lumapps/lumapps-sdk/documentation/source/user_use.rst

 The SDK includes a helper to easily manipulate the users.

-To list all the users of your Lumapps plateform
+To list all users of your Lumapps plateform
 ------------------------------------------------

 .. code-block:: python